crotchetycrow/eng110_cloud_computing_with_AWS/documentation/vpc_setup.md

 - Preference - no preference
 - In IPv4 CIDR define the value as '10.0.3.0/24'

+Creating a private subnet

+- Using a calculator in IPv4 CIDR define the value as '10.0.128.0/24'

 ## Create route table

 - Select 'Route table' on left hand side